Or if a story was told and no one heard it, was it told?

 Too many people get lost in taking a victory lap around the strategy process – they celebrate with PowerPoints, videos and graphics, rather than focusing on the results.
 The best designed plays in a playbook mean nothing unless you can execute them during the game.

 Reaching 500 demographically targets through a LinkedIn posting is great, but how about reaching 20,000 through a byline article or mention in a demographically compatible trade publication?
-But why stop there -- how about reaching 150,000 targets through an article in the Harvard Business Review, reaching 800,000 targets through an article in The Wall Street Journal or more than 1 million on CNN International?
+But why stop there -- how about reaching 150,000 targets through an article in the Harvard Business Review or reaching 800,000 targets through an article in The Wall Street Journal?

-The key to generating this high-impact press coverage requires two skills that you should make sure your PR consultant possesses:
+The key to generating this high-impact press coverage requires two skills: